lqdev/luisquintanilla.me/_src/library/building-a-second-brain.md

 ## Highlights

-> ...the value of physical capital in the US-land,machinery, and buildings for example-is about $10 trillion, but that value is dwarfed by the total value of *human* capital, whic is estimated to be five to ten times larger.
+> ...the value of physical capital in the US-land,machinery, and buildings for example-is about $10 trillion, but that value is dwarfed by the total value of *human* capital, which is estimated to be five to ten times larger.
 Human capital includes "the knowledge and the knowhow embodied in humans-their education, their experience, their wisdom, their skills, their relationships, their common sense, their intuition (p.
 15/202)

 > Instantaneous access to the world's knowledge through the Internet was supposed to educate and inform us, but instead it has created a society-wide poverty of attention (p.
 18/202)